 - What are our partners on the ground saying and feeling about the effects of rapid globalization?

 - Why do we oppose centralized planning without local context and input?

 - Why is peace important (example Gujarat) to development?

 Houston, Austin, Baton Rouge and Dallas chapters are planning to have a retreat over the Sept 15 weekend in Houston, TX.
 (Haven’t heard from College Station folks but hoping they make it too!).Ravi and Aravinda have indicated that they will be there and join!
 Other interested people are welcome to join too.The Houston chapter has agreed to host the event and details are being worked on regarding logistics, agenda, schedule etc.

 This is an early heads up to enable out of towners to begin planning.

 the recent philly workshop and the AID conference has given us several ideas as to how we can explore contemporary issues relevant to AID, constructively discuss any issue with an open mind, train each other in effective communication, etc.so i would think that in this retreat we can spend some time looking beyond just reports-kind-of-sessions – for example we can look at how we can creatively communicate with each other, new volunteers, and the community in general … since we have much more time to prepare than before the columbus conference, we can come up with a decent, well thought-out such interactive sessions. we can also take up the eFAQuate session that Aravinda started at Columbus and enrich it further.The Philly workshop brought us in touch with a group called “training for change” … and i think there are a lot of things in “effective communication” through role-playing that we can learn from them.

-More photographs from the Texas / Lousiana chapters conference: TX LA Retreat
+More photographs taken by Keshav Narayanan during the Texas / Lousiana chapters conference: TX LA Retreat